-The Board most recently approved the charter of the Personnel and Compensation Committee on November 14, 2017, and it is available on our website at www.pnc.com/corporategovernance.
+The Board most recently approved the charter of the Personnel and Compensation Committee on November 15, 2018, and it is available on our website at www.pnc.com/corporategovernance.

 The Personnel and Compensation Committee's principal purpose is to discharge the Board's oversight responsibilities relating to the compensation of our executive officers and other specified responsibilities related to personnel and compensation matters affecting PNC.
-The Committee may also evaluate and approve, or recommend for approval, benefit, incentive compensation, severance, equity-based, or other compensation plans, policies, and programs.
+The Committee may also evaluate and approve, or recommend for approval, benefit, incentive compensation, severance, equity-based or other compensation plans, policies and programs.

-The Personnel and Compensation Committee has the authority to retain independent legal, compensation, accounting, or other advisors.
+The Personnel and Compensation Committee has the authority to retain independent legal, compensation, accounting or other advisors.
 The charter provides the Committee with the sole authority to retain and terminate an independent compensation consultant acting on the Committee's behalf, and to approve the consultant's fees and other retention terms.
-The Committee retained an independent compensation consultant in 2017 and prior years.
+The Committee retained an independent compensation consultant in 2018 and prior years.
 See Role of compensation consultants below.

-The Personnel and Compensation Committee reviews with management the Compensation Discussion and Analysis section of the proxy statement, which begins on page 39.
+The Personnel and Compensation Committee reviews with management the Compensation Discussion and Analysis section of the proxy statement, which begins on page 40.
 The Compensation Committee Report is included on page 57.
 The Committee also evaluates the relationship between risk management and our incentive compensation programs and plans.
 See Compensation and Risk beginning on page 58.

-The Personnel and Compensation Committee has responsibility for reviewing and evaluating the development of an executive management succession plan and for reviewing our workforce diversity objectives.
+The Personnel and Compensation Committee has responsibility for periodically reviewing our workforce diversity initiatives and for reviewing and evaluating our executive management succession plan (except for the review and evaluation of the General Auditor and Chief Risk Officer succession plans, which is performed by the Audit Committee and the Risk Committee, respectively).
 The executive management succession plan, including for the CEO, is reviewed with the full Board from time to time.
 The Committee reviews a detailed succession planning report at least annually.
-The materials in the report typically include a discussion of the individual performance of each executive officer as well as succession plans and development initiatives for other emerging talent.
-These materials provide necessary background and context to the Committee, and give each Committee member a familiarity with the employee's position, duties, responsibilities, and performance.
+The materials in the report typically include a discussion of the individual performance of each executive officer, as well as succession plans and development initiatives for other emerging talent.
+These materials provide necessary background and context to the Committee, and give each Committee member a familiarity with the employee's position, duties, responsibilities and performance.

 How we make decisions.
 The Personnel and Compensation Committee meets at least four times a year.
-Before each meeting, the Chair of the Committee reviews the agenda, materials, and issues with members of management and the Committee's independent compensation consultant, as appropriate.
+Before each meeting, the Chair of the Committee reviews the agenda, materials and issues with members of management and the Committee's independent compensation consultant, as appropriate.
 The Committee may invite legal counsel or other external consultants to advise the Committee during meetings and preparatory sessions.